nlieurance/User-Manual/Appendix/toolkit.md

 # Toolkit
-Here are some of my favorite tools.
+These are some of my favorite tools.

 ## Design tools
 - [Adobe CC](https://www.adobe.com/creativecloud.html) for print and digital design, photo editing, and much more